apache/spark/docs/running-on-kubernetes.md

 ## Client Mode

 Starting with Spark 2.4.0, it is possible to run Spark applications on Kubernetes in client mode.
-When running a Spark application in client mode, a separate pod is not deployed to run the driver.
-Your Spark driver does not need to run in a Kubernetes pod.
+When your application runs in client mode, the driver can run inside a pod or on a physical host.
 When running an application in client mode, it is recommended to account for the following factors:

 ### Client Mode Networking